reiddraper/reiddraper.com/posts/client-server-coupling.md

 published: 2014-01-23 00:00:00
 ---

+# Outline

+1. Intro
+    1. Describe current state
+        * more complicated applications
+        * more compile-to-js languages
+        * single-page applications
+    1. Introduce RPC as appealing solution.
+It's bad.
+    1. You're building a distributed system
+1. RPC
+    1. Problems (relate each to poor abstraction)
+        1. the 'streaming problem'
+        1. the 'continuation problem'
+        1. versioning
+            * ad hoc solutions
+            * can your distributed database do a rolling upgrade?
+        1. security
+        1. cost
+        1. failure
+    1. Known problems:

+1. Solutions?

+## Questions

+1. How to deal with wide image on mobile?
+1. Make sure this doesn't come across too negative or preachy.
+1. Title?
+Relate to coupling?
+Or just poor abstraction.

+---

 Web applications are quickly becoming more complex, and are more and more being written in languages that compile to Javascript.
 With this, there is a proliferation of libraries and code that are intended to be run on both a